 The LGBTQ Inclusion Award helps healthcare facilities to address historical inequalities in healthcare outcomes for LGBTQ people, and is a partnership between Switchboard and Trans Alliance Brighton.

-Older People’s Project
+Older People’s Group

 We provide those aged 50+ with a number of regular social activities, meet ups and trips.
 We also provide information and host workshops about services for older people and make connections for people within the community and to other services.